ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     ![Installer loading componentes](images/g020/debian_vm_install_os_installer_loading_components.webp "Installer loading componentes")

-9. After a few seconds you'll reach the screen about configuring the network:
+9. After a few seconds, you get to the screen for configuring the network:

     ![Choosing network card](images/g020/debian_vm_install_os_installer_configuring_network_choosing_network_device.webp "Choosing network card")

     Since this VM has two virtual Ethernet network cards, the installer must know which one to use as the primary network device.
 Leave the default option (the card with the lowest `ens##` number, like the `ens18` in the snapshot) and press `Enter`.

-10. Next, you'll see how the installer tries to setup the network in a few progress bars:
+10. Next, you see how the installer tries to setup the network in a few progress bars:

     ![Configuring the network with DHCP](images/g020/debian_vm_install_os_installer_configuring_network_with_dhcp.webp "Configuring the network with DHCP")

-11. If the previous network autosetup process is successful, you'll end up in the following screen:
+11. If the previous network autosetup process is successful, you end up in the following screen:

     ![Hostname input screen](images/g020/debian_vm_install_os_installer_hostname_input.webp "Hostname input screen")

     In the text box, type in the `hostname` for this system, bearing in mind that this VM will become just a template to build others.
 Preferably, input the same name you used previously in the creation of the VM, which in this guide is `debiantpl`.

-12. In the next step you'll have to specify a domain name:
+12. In the next step you have to specify a domain name:

     ![Domain name input screen](images/g020/debian_vm_install_os_installer_domain_name_input.webp "Domain name input screen")